 - Intergenerational conflicts, co-parenting, relationship trouble, day to day challenges, blended families, etc.

-Aside from being a therapist and professional educator, I would describe myself as a wife and mother.
+Aside from being a therapist and professional educator, I am a wife and mother.
 I married my Junior High School sweetheart after dating for 13 years.
 We currently have one child with plans to expand our family in the future.
 We love going on adventures together.
 Most of our adventures include catching a professional sporting event, especially baseball and (surprising to many) UFC!
 My husband and I are always planning the next adventure.
 Being a native to California only enhances my ability to explore, with quick weekend getaways to South Lake Tahoe or San Francisco and everything in-between.
 The best parts of taking trips is meeting new people, making lasting memories, and sending post-cards to my nieces and nephews.